nicholas-robson/dkydev/_posts/about.md

 </figure>

 ## What is this website?
 This website is a my CV, showcase, and workbench.
-This website was previously built from scratch, then switched to a [Ghost](https://ghost.org/) instance on EC2, and now a using a [Jamstack](https://jamstack.org/) with S3/Cloudfront and a public git repo.
+This website was previously built from scratch, then switched to a [Ghost](https://ghost.org/) instance on EC2, and now a using a [Jamstack](https://jamstack.org/) with [Netlify](https://www.netlify.com/) and a [public git repo](https://github.com/nicholas-robson/dkydev).

 I also designed the logo :)

 ## What is dkydev?
 **dkydev** comes from my old online pseudonym "ducky" and an abbreviation of "development".
-I also appreciate the allusion to [duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) and [duck typing](https://en.wikipedia.org/wiki/Duck_typing).
+And I like the allusion to [duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) and [duck typing](https://en.wikipedia.org/wiki/Duck_typing).

 ## You make games?
 I develop casual games for a living.
 I also make indie/core games in my spare time.
 Lately been spending a lot of time in Unity and Blender.

 ## What else do you do?
-Some climbing, running, and working out; lot's of physical activity to counter-balance the excessive periods of sitting.
+Climbing, running, and working out.
+A lot of physical activity to counter the excessive periods of sitting.
 I also **play** games from time to time.

 <img class=" rounded-xl w-1/2 mx-auto" alt="That's me." src="@@baseUrl@@/assets/images/climb.jpg">